CORINNA AND THERESA WILLIAMS, @celsious_SOCIAL

 12. Who washes at Celsious?
 Could it be the new best dating hotspot yet?

 It is very diverse.
 Everyone appreciates a clean, friendly, fast laundromat in a beautiful environment.
 That said, we’re definitely still waiting for the first Celsious couple (laugh)

-13. Your favorite moment AT CELSIOUS so far.
+13. Your favorite moment so far.

 One of our customer’s baby learned how to walk with our laundry cart.